credativ/toastinfo/README.md

 PostgreSQL toastinfo Extension
 ==============================

-This PostgreSQL exposes the internal storage structure of variable-length datatypes, called `varlena`.
+This PostgreSQL extension exposes the internal storage structure of variable-length datatypes, called `varlena`.

 The function `pg_toastinfo` describes the storage form of a datum: